mathigon/textbooks/content/functions/content.md

 > section: rates-of-change
 > sectionStatus: dev

     // NOTE
     // Local server trouble - not able to visualize design decisions.
 Followed the conventions I could find in terms of notes, fixme tags, image/ graph mock-ups, and targets.
 Targets do not have objects set, but the syntax should indicate where the target is intended to go.
 Worked last to first.
 Some of these conventions change as I learned more from other code.

 Throughout history, bacteria and viruses have plagued populations ranging in size from villages to entire civilisations.
 We see cycles of infectious diseases such as small pox, black death, salmonella,  yellow fever, flu, polio, AIDS, ebola, Zika, and  COVID-19 change the course of history.

 Math can help us understand the scale and impact of disease outbreaks.
 Today we will be focusing on the [function](gloss:function) describing the cumulative confirmed cases of COVID-19.

-::: column(width 240)
+::: column(width=240)

 ![6%20Rates%20of%20Change%20550e8612632547d6ace6b31770aa95a6/Screenshot_2020-07-09_at_09.52.32.png](6%20Rates%20of%20Change%20550e8612632547d6ace6b31770aa95a6/Screenshot_2020-07-09_at_09.52.32.png)